 - Took a Level in Jerkass: Between Tides of Darkness and Beyond the Dark Portal, as a result of her lust for revenge, but it's reversed before the end of the latter book.

-- Tragic Bigot: Yes, she hates orcs, but look at it from her point of view: the last time she encountered orcs was in the time of Warcraft 2 while all of the orcs were bloodthirsty murderous assholes (which was due to the Burning Legion, but she had no way of knowing that), and she's been gone since then so it's understandable she would be reluctant to believe the orcs weren't Always Chaotic Evil as they seemed to be.
+- Tragic Bigot: Yes, she hates orcs, but look at it from her point of view: the last time she encountered orcs was in the time of Warcraft 2 while all of the orcs were bloodthirsty and murderous (which was due to the Burning Legion), and she's been gone since then, she would be reluctant to believe the orcs weren't Always Chaotic Evil as they seemed to be, but is in fact very wrong in that regard as it is shown that orcs are more civilized then she deems them to be.

 - True Companions: With Khadgar and Turalyon throughout the Second War.